LucieScharre/SHPasteroids/README.md

 sentry.txt, ESA.txt, MPC emoid sorted.txt - lists of potentially hazardous asteroids that are read in the main codes

 output files - named by plate catalogue and asteroid list, '<20' references magnitudes below 20, 'low del' contain only positional uncertainties within the plate boundaries, deltas contain the uncertainties in degrees, needed to plot the scatter plot in plots.py

+Sentry images - original images from the Sentry list used in the report

+MPC image < 0.0005 -  original images from the MPC list used in the report

+Additional MPC images -  images from the 19 MPC hits not shown in the report